 Although a busy portrait schedule has limited his time for a gallery career, David has been fortunate to be able to travel fairly widely.
 He finds the architecture and scenery of different countries is always stimulating but its the people and how they live he is drawn to paint; these pictures make up most of his subjects for galleries.

 David’s Solo exhibitions have included ‘Stagestruck’ a series about the backstage world of theatre music and dance, ‘Into the light’ an exploration of contemporary Christian themes, Oil and Water’ an exhibition of portraits and other works, ‘A journey to India’ his response to travels there and ‘My London’ a celebration of his original home.
 He has been a prize winning participant in many group shows and events and has shown in galleries from Vancouver to New York City.

-David was a founding member of the Canadian Institute of Portrait Artists and was elected a senior signature member of the Federation of Canadian Artists in 2002.,and awarded their prestigious Early Achievement Award for gaining international recognition in a relatively short time.
+David was a founding member of the Canadian Institute of Portrait Artists and was elected a senior signature member of the Federation of Canadian Artists in 2002.,awarded their prestigious Early Achievement Award for gaining international recognition in a relatively short time (2006) and Distinctive Achievement Award (2014).
 He is proud to be a ‘Painter at Painters’ and a member of the Portrait Society of America.